 Nonetheless, support in Orange County remains strong.
 Over a dozen OCSA supporters made public comments at the Feb.
 5 meeting about why they loved the school.

 Student Luisa Romero sobbed as she described "the lessons that I've learned throughout my time at OCSA."

-“The teachers have always provided unconditional attention to my concerns, and the artistic experiences I’ve gotten all are things that cannot be experienced elsewhere," said Luisa, who lives in Santa Ana and studies classical and contemporary dance.
+"The teachers have always provided unconditional attention to my concerns, and the artistic experiences I've gotten all are things that cannot be experienced elsewhere," said Luisa, who lives in Santa Ana and studies classical and contemporary dance.

 Not a single member of the public spoke critically of the school throughout the hours-long meeting.